Blue Lagoon (geothermal spa): Water source

 The lagoon is man-made.
 The water is a byproduct from the nearby Svartsengi geothermal power plant where superheated water is vented from the ground near a lava flow and used to run turbines that generate electricity.
 After going through the turbines, the steam and hot water pass through a heat exchanger to provide heat for a municipal water heating system.
 Then the water is fed into the lagoon.

 The rich mineral content is provided by the underground geological layers and pushed up to the surface at a pressure of about 1.2 MPa and temperature of 240 °C, which is used by the powerplant.
 Because of its high mineral concentration, the water cannot be recycled, and must be disposed of in the nearby landscape, a permeable lava field that varies in thickness from 50 to 100 cm.
 After the minerals have formed a deposit, the water reinfiltrates the ground, but the deposits render the ground impermeable over time, so the plant needs to continuously dig new ponds in the nearby lava field.

 The water renews every two days.
 The average pH is 7.5 and the salt content is 2.5%.
 Very few organisms live in the water apart from some blue-green algae.
 Despite the water not being artificially disinfected, it contains no fecal bacteria, environmental bacteria, fungi, or plants.

 Baths

 Shortly after the opening of the Svartsengi power plant in 1976, the runoff water had made pools.
 In 1981, a psoriasis patient bathed in the water and noted that the water alleviated his symptoms and the lagoon subsequently became popular.
 Bathing facilities opened in 1987, and in 1992 the Blue Lagoon company was established.

 Studies made in the 1990s confirmed that the lagoon had a beneficial effect on the skin disease psoriasis.
 A psoriasis clinic was opened in 1994 and in 1995, the Blue Lagoon company began marketing skin products containing silica, algae, and salt.

 The lagoon recorded 1.3 million visitors in 2017, up from 919,000 visitors in 2015.
 The company had a revenue of €102 million and a profit of €31 million in 2017.
 It has over 600 employees.
-The entry fee is from $64.
+The entry fee is ISK 11,990 (around $95).